agh-a2s/pyhms/docs/problem.rst

 Problem
 =======

-`pyhms` provides different `leap_ec.Problem` wrappers.
+`pyhms` provides different `Problem` wrappers.
 These wrappers are used to wrap the problem and provide additional functionality such as counting the number of evaluations (`EvalCountingProblem`, `EvalCutoffProblem`), or stopping the evaluation when a certain precision is reached (`PrecisionCutoffProblem`).

 .. autoclass:: pyhms.core.problem.EvalCountingProblem